KaliLab/optimizer/README.md

   - matplotlib 1.1.1rc
   - wxPython 2.8.12.1
   - inspyred 1.0
-  - pyelectro (?)
+  - pyelectro
   - neuron 7.2

 #Notes
-- Since Neuron with the python interpreter is not working perfectly on Windwos, we recommend to use Ubuntu (installing and setting up a virtual os is not a big thing).
+- Since Neuron with the python interpreter is not working perfectly on Windows, we recommend to use Ubuntu (installing and setting up a virtual os is not hard).